Sustainability

 Fengshan Water Resource Center

 The Fengshan Water Resource Center is the first environmental education park in Taiwan with the theme of water resource circulation.
 Its landscape is surrounded by wetlands and river corridors, which creates a space where water resources, environment, and ecology can flourish together.
 The resource center has also received the Environmental Education Facility Certification in 2020.
 The Water Science and Technology Education Hall has been established in the park and is integrated with digital technology where entertaining and interactive activities are held to explain the impact of geographical environment and climate on the distribution and utilization of water resources in Taiwan, so as to raise public awareness of water conservation.
+Fengshan Water Resource Center continued to promote sustainable education activities in 2023.
+It not only established an environmental education partnership alliance with nine representative environmental education sites in the Kaohsiung area, but also participated in the Kaohsiung Smart City Summit and Expo, as well as the 9th IWA-ASPIRE Conference and Exhibition, to showcase advanced technologies and intelligent management in water treatment.

 Linhai Water Resource Center